Just a block from the White House, Immigrant Food’s fresh, creative dishes reflect how we see America at its core: diverse, nourishing and welcoming.

 Over centuries, immigrants brought their recipes and traditions to this country and reshaped what and how we eat.
 It’s this special mix of peoples, cultures and foods that has made America great…again and again.

-Chef Enrique’s inspirations are culinary representations of that immigrant diversity.
+Michelin-star Chef Enrique Limardo’s inspirations are culinary representations of that immigrant diversity.
 His bowls are fusions and mixes; they’re fun, healthy, diverse.
 One dish combines Vietnam’s spicy-rice noodles with pickled bananas, an ode to both Central America’s favorite fruit and to German-style pickling.
 Another salutes Washington’s most diverse neighborhood and the city’s two largest immigrant groups.
 Columbia Road, named after the main road in D.C.’s famed Adams Morgan neighborhood, fuses together Ethiopia’s delicious, berbere-spiced small lentils with vegetables that include loroco flowers from El Salvador.

 Our restaurant is about the energy of interaction.
 Our seating mimics different immigrant’s table cultures.
 We want people to gather and connect here.
 Our world map is a unifying backdrop that is great for a selfie that points to your heritage.
 After all, we’ve all come from somewhere.
 Unless you’re Native American, you’re an immigrant.